gbanis/gbanis.github.io/_posts/2015-03-22-howto-troubleshoot-nginx-error-uri-too-large.md

 As I was developing on my local dev environment, everything seemed to work fine.
 But then when I deployed my code on an Amazon EC2 instance, Nginx started complaining sending 414 "URI Too Large" errors.

-The most probable explanation is that the local web server that I was using (Thin/Webrick/Unicorn) which by default accepts larger AJAX requests.
-However, Nginx usually defaults to 4kb or 8kb requests.
+The most probable explanation is that the local web server that I was using (Thin/Webrick/Unicorn) by default accepts larger AJAX requests.
+On the other hand, Nginx usually defaults to 4kb or 8kb max.

 ## Should I Change Nginx's Configuration?

-Ideally, you would want to trim your requests.
-Or split them into a batch and send them via AJAX concurrently, rather than sending one giant request.
+Ideally, you would want to trim your requests, or split them into a batch and send them via AJAX concurrently, rather than sending one giant request.

 However, this might not be feasible sometimes.
 Maybe a 3rd party JavaScript library sends the request.
 Or the request looses context if it gets split.